 We all know we should eat better, exercise more, and save money for a rainy day, but why is it so hard to put into practice?
 According to Chatzky, we fail to see the big picture.
 Instead, we live for the moment and lack empathy for our future selves.

 “Human beings are not wired to make good decisions when it comes to our health and wealth,” she said.
 “One of the big reasons is that we’re so involved in the present.
 We want it now.”

 Delaying gratification may not come easy, but research shows that cultivating this skill is a sign of future success.

 Everyone indulges once in a while, but succumbing to instant gratification as a life strategy has taken a huge toll.
-Two thirds of the U.S. population are overweight or obese, and nearly half don’t pay off their credit card every month.
-According to a recent survey from the Federal Reserve, the average American household owes more than $15,000 in credit card debt, at an average interest rate of 15 percent.
+Two-thirds of the U.S. population are overweight or obese, and nearly half don’t pay off their credit cards every month.
+According to a recent survey from the Federal Reserve, the average U.S. household owes more than $15,000 in credit card debt, at an average interest rate of 15 percent.
 That means just carrying this debt costs about $2,250 per year.